• decreaseincrease

 -Congratulate yourself.
 Keep busy, change up your routine.

-Add walking, increase your water intake, take deep breaths.
+-Add walking, increase your water intake, take deep breaths.

 Changes When Smokers Quit